htaskiran/HKN/README.md

 # HKN
-This code can be used for multiple independent output. you can find the dataset in the hakan.csv
+This code can be used for ANN  multiple independent output . you can find the dataset in the hakan.csv